 Chalk Paint Nightstand

 This finish is super simple because you don’t even need a base coat.
 After cleaning, you just jump right in with your first color.

 The technique uses a very dry brush.
 Dip about ½” of the bristles in the paint.
 Scrape the brush off on the side of the paint pot, and then wipe the brush off even more on a paper towel.

 You can use any 3-4 colors you like with this technique too, so just think of all the variations you can get.
 My look is neutral, but depending on the colors you could go bold, colorful, rustic, etc. And it’s a far easier technique for a beginner than learning blending!

-Since it’s such a small amount of paint, you don’t even have to wait for it to dry to move on to the next color (Manatee Gray).
-Lastly, repeat the same process for the lightest color (Fluff).
+Since it’s such a small amount of paint, you don’t even have to wait for it to dry to move on to the next color.
+My third color was Manatee Gray.

 By the time you reach the final layer, you’ll see the colors coming together in a cohesive finish.
 If you want to go back and add any of the darker colors back in, you can.

-I gave the night stands a light sanding with fine sand paper to make them smooth to the touch, and I sealed them with Clear Coat Satin.
+I gave the nightstands a light sanding with fine sand paper to make them smooth to the touch, and I sealed them with 2 coats of Clear Coat Satin.
 Those cute silver pulls came from Ace Hardware.

-If you enjoyed this makeover, head on over to Shop my Faves and pick out some paint and products for your next project!
+If you enjoyed this Chalk Paint Nightstand tutorial, head on over to Shop my Faves and pick out some paint and products for your next project!